MiyamotoAkira/grapqhl-presentation-round1/text-presentation.md

 **start repl and change project.clj**

-One of the most infuriating things, and is not exclusive to our profession, is that we misuse terms.
+One of the most infuriating things, and is not exclusive to our profession, is the same for all humanity.
+Is that we misuse terms.
 You have heavy processes from which the dev can't deviate, don't call that Agile.
 It isn't.
 Same with REST, if you are ignoring what makes REST REST, then you can't call it REST.
 Of course, some luminarie came with Restful and Restish to indicate something that isn't REST but you still have the use of the cool term (well, back then, not anymore).

 ** Copy schema.edn **